 Adequate transmission is also vital to ensure reliability.
 Transmission allows for moving electricity from areas with excess electricity to areas where electricity is needed.
 Electricity can be transmitted both within the area of distribution of a given utility and between utilities.

 Several other actions are taken to ensure reliability, including the careful management of the electricity grid in real time and the adoption of standards and operation procedures.

-Electricity demand in Canada is expected to grow at an annual rate of 1 per cent between 2010 and 2035.
-Most of the growth in demand would come from the industrial sector, where demand is expected to grow at a rate of 1.3 per cent.
+Electricity demand in Canada is expected to grow at an annual rate of 1 per cent between 2014 and 2040.
+Most of the growth in energy demand would come from the industrial sector, where overall energy demand is expected to grow at a rate of 0.7 per cent.

-This document is based on information available in the spring of 2012.
+This document is based on information available in the fall of 2015.
 Statistics originate mostly from publications of Statistics Canada; data on prices are from Hydro-Québec.
-Growth rates presented in the Outlook section are from Canada’s Energy Future: Energy Supply and Demand Projections to 2035 - Energy Market Assessment, prepared by the National Energy Board.
+Growth rates presented in the Outlook section are from Canada’s Energy Future: Energy Supply and Demand Projections to 2040 - Energy Market Assessment, prepared by the National Energy Board.

 Electric power is usually measured in watts or multiples of it, such as kilowatts (thousands of watts) and megawatts (millions of watts); one watt is equivalent to one joule per second.
 Electrical energy — that is, the flow of electric power over time — is measured in watt hours (kilowatt hours, megawatt hours, etc.); one watt-hour is equivalent to 3,600 joules.
 As an example, a 60-watt light bulb that operates for two hours consumes 120 watt hours of electricity.

 - Date Modified: